 We aim to be proactive asset owners by engaging on issues that are aligned with our impact goals.
 We work with other foundations and investors through the Charities Responsible Investment Network and look for opportunities to promote corporate and investment behaviour which is in the interests of long term shareholders.
 Examples include becoming joint signatories with other investors to an initiative asking global food producers to focus on sustainability in their sourcing practices and another initiative asking corporates to commit to renewable energy sources over time.

-Working with our advisors, we are transitioning our portfolio towards ESG factors, planning our move to net-zero and becoming a more challenging shareholder.
+Working with our advisors, we are transitioning our portfolio towards ESG factors, and becoming a more challenging shareholder.
 We will not invest in new funds that are directly in conflict with our impact outcomes and will continue reporting, monitoring and challenging investment managers on their ESG performance.

 Grant funding and social investment

 We use our grant-making to fund organisations advocating for systemic change in the investment system.
 We are actively investing in new, innovative and alternative social and environmental models, such as land purchase initiatives, through our social investments.

 Investing for ESG impact